 Mardi Gras.
 The festivities roll out into late Saturday night with the Masquerade Mardi Gras, starting with eating oysters around the city, before dinner and dancing “until the wee hours”.
 Galway is the perfect festival to make friends, throw caution to the wind and dress as extravagantly as you dare.
 This is a spot-on festival for slurping fresh Galway oyster and to come out of your shell – at least once a year.

 Don´t forget Dublin.
-Read more – where you get real pints, the real chat and meet the real regulars, and where the local is the pub.
+Read more – where you get real pints, the real chat and meet the real regulars.
+Where the local is a pub.

 Make it Happen!